-Our first night, we enjoyed a delicious and unique dinner at Rok, one of three restaurants at the Esterel Resort.
-Dinners here are served on sizzling volcanic lava plates.
-The concept is that the food comes semi-prepared, and you finish cooking your dinner at the table.
+Rok is one of three restaurants at the Esterel Resort.
+Our first night, we enjoyed a delicious and unique dinner there.
+Dinners at Rok are served on sizzling volcanic lava plates.
+Dishes come semi-prepared, and you finish cooking your meal on the lava plates.
 We enjoyed beef tenderloin and deer steak, and both were perfect for this concept.
 I enjoyed the experience more than Bell, who thinks this style generally caters more to men and their biological affinity for gathering around grills, barbecues and all things fire related.
 But it’s a great restaurant, with a world class wine selection.

 Esterel Resort’s Impressive Wine Cellar